Tapestry is a vibrant, sustainable school that empowers learners and leaders to make a positive impact in our communities and beyond.

 Tapestry grew one grade per year, becoming a full K-12 school in the 2009-10 school year with 515 students.
 Tapestry Charter High School moved to 10 Days Park for one year while its new home at 65 Great Arrow was being redeveloped and built.

 Ninety-eight percent of Tapestry’s first senior class graduated in June 2010.
 100% of all of Tapestry’s graduating classes have been accepted to college.
 In the fall of 2010, Tapestry Charter High School moved to its new and current home at 65 Great Arrow Avenue.
-Simultaneously, Tapestry broke down on the second phase of new construction at 65 Great Arrow building out a two-story addition that would eventually house its K-8 grades.
+Simultaneously, Tapestry broke ground on the second phase of new construction at 65 Great Arrow building out a two-story addition that would eventually house its K-8 grades.

 In the fall of 2011, the full K-12 community shared a new, state-of-the-art, purpose-built campus at 65 Great Arrow Avenue in Buffalo, NY.